codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 ### Issues with parallel builds and parallel pipelines

-Codefresh supports two form of parallelism, parallel steps within the same pipeline and parallel pipelines (and also concurrent builds).
+Codefresh supports two forms of parallelism, parallel steps within the same pipeline and parallel pipelines (as well as concurrent builds).

 All parallel steps inside the same pipeline use the same volume.
 Codefresh [does not perform any conflict detection in that case]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/#shared-codefresh-volume-and-race-conditions).

 For concurrent builds of the same pipeline, notice that if you make too many commits very fast (triggering a second build while the previous one is still running), Codefresh will allocate a brand new volume for the subsequent builds.
 This will force all builds to start with a clean shared volume, resulting in longer build times.
 Be sure to set your [build termination settings]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#pipeline-settings) correctly.